finbourne/finbourne-notifications-sdk-csharp-preview/README.md

 ## Installation

-The NuGet package for the LUSID Notifications service SDK can installed from https://www.nuget.org/packages/Finbourne.Notifications.Sdk using the following:
+The NuGet package for the LUSID Notifications service SDK (Preview) can installed from https://www.nuget.org/packages/Finbourne.Notifications.Sdk.Preview using the following:

 ```
 $ dotnet add package Finbourne.Notifications.Sdk.Preview